trashbirdecology/cv/burnett_extendedCV.md

 Organized Sessions & Symposia
 =============================

+1. Using the integrated modelling framework to bridge science and decision making: advances, applications, and opportunities.
+    Co-organizer wtih J.A.
+Royle.
+Ecological Society of America conference,s **in review**
-1. Opportunities and Challenges in Big Data Ornithology.
+2. Opportunities and Challenges in Big Data Ornithology.
 Co-organizer with F. LaSorte and C. Lepczyk.
 North American Ornithological Conference V, Washington, D.C., 2016